liquicode/lib-server-kit/readme.md

 - ... all with copious and verbose logging (also configurable)

 Application Development
+- Removes most, if not all, of the overhead concerning user management, authentication, etc.
 - Predefined user roles `admin`, `super`, `public`, and `anon`
 - A `StorageService` base class to handle the CRUD for user data
 	- Every data item is owned by a user so its like each user has their own database